Organizations across industries are looking at adjustments that may affect their employee benefits in the coming year.

 Under the Affordable Care Act (ACA), there are different types of penalties that can be imposed on employers who fail to meet certain requirements regarding health insurance coverage for their employees.
 These penalties, often referred to as the “A” and “B” penalties, are designed to ensure that employees have access to affordable and adequate health coverage.

-To understand how the penalty is calculated, let’s consider this very simple example of John’s Pizza Parlor.
-In 2024, John’s Pizza Parlor has 75 full-time employees and does not offer Minimum Essential Coverage (MEC) to its employees.
+Example: In 2025, John’s Pizza Parlor has 75 full-time employees and doesn’t offer Minimum Essential Coverage (MEC) to its employees.
 The penalty is triggered when at least one full-time employee obtains a Premium Tax Credit through the marketplace.

 Note: It’s critical to consult with a professional to ensure the calculations for your unique situation are correct.

-For each employee who receives a PTC, the penalty is roughly $372 per month or $4,460 annualized.
+For each employee who receives a PTC, the penalty is roughly $363 per month or $4,350annualized.
 This penalty is designed to incentivize employers to offer affordable and comprehensive health insurance coverage to their employees.

-To illustrate how the penalty is calculated, let’s consider an example.
-ABC Company will have 100 full-time employees in 2024.
+Example: ABC Company will have 100 full-time employees in 2025.
 Out of these employees, 20 obtain PTCs from a health exchange because the coverage offered by ABC Company is either unaffordable or does not meet the Minimum Value requirements.

 Get the Right Guidance